Menu

 Log in

-Wildlife and Plants
+Wildlife

 In an effort to ensure the survival of flora and fauna, the HRWMA encourages people to respect this important habitat.
 When hiking in the foothills or along the Boise River, please stay on designated trails to avoid interaction with wildlife and to protect plants underfoot.
 Please keep this in mind as you enjoy the Boise Foothills.
 Leashes are required when exercising any dogs in the foothills.
 Please do your part and help protect remaining wildlife and surrounding habitat!